Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 The same applies to the default scope in role assignments.
 The DefaultScope assignment is also present for backward compatibility.
 Therefore, the recommended practice is to use the more defined entitlements: *DefaultScopeTeams, DefaultScopeLocations, AllClients* and *AllEmployees*.

 > [!NOTE]
-> **Only use DefaultScope in an update scenario.** For new implementations, use the individual entitlements directly.
+> **Only use DefaultScope (legacy) in an update scenario.** For new implementations, use the individual entitlements directly.

 #### Backwards Compatible
 Nedap has introduced a new authorization policy that requires scopes on roles to be assigned more specifically.
-This primarily means that AllClients and AllEmployees can no longer be assigned as scopes through the DefaultScope.
+This primarily means that `AllClients`, `AllEmployees` and `Myself` can no longer be assigned as scopes through the DefaultScope.
 These must now be assigned directly to the role.
 To prevent requiring our customers to immediately switch to the new authorization model, we have adjusted the connector so that the transition is not yet enforced.

-Now, when assigning a role with the DefaultScope, the connector checks the existing mapping file to see if the contract of the person originally had access to AllClients or AllEmployees.
-If this is the case, we will include the role's scope with AllClients or AllEmployees.
+Now, when assigning a role with the DefaultScope, the connector checks the existing mapping file to see if the contract of the person originally had access to `AllClients` or `AllEmployees`.
+If this is the case, we will include the role's scope with `AllClients` or `AllEmployees`.

 > [!CAUTION]
 > This backward compatibility feature is required only for existing implementations.
-For new implementations, you should avoid using these entitlements and instead start directly with the new individual entitlements (DefaultScopeTeams, DefaultScopeLocations, AllClients, AllEmployees) to meet Nedap's requirements.
+For new implementations, you should avoid using these entitlements and instead start directly with the new individual entitlements (DefaultScopeTeams, DefaultScopeLocations, AllClients, AllEmployees, Myself) to meet Nedap's requirements.

 #### CSV Lookup
-- The entitlement `Permission - DefaultScope (Old)` performs a lookup in the mapping to retrieve AllEmployees and AllClients.
+- The entitlement `Permission - DefaultScope (legacy)` performs a lookup in the mapping to retrieve AllEmployees and AllClients.
 - The entitlements `Permission - :RoleName - Type: DefaultScoped` also perform a lookup in the mapping to retrieve AllEmployees and AllClients.
 - Permission scopes granted from the mapping are marked with a `(csv)` in the audit logs and in the SubPermissions, indicating that the scope originates from the mapping file and not directly from an entitlement.